olets/zsh-abbr-v5-docs/README.md

 > Please note that this project is released with a [Contributor Code of Conduct](CODE_OF_CONDUCT.md).
 By participating in this project you agree to abide by its terms.

-Check the [Issues](https://github.com/olets/zsh-abbr-v5-docs/issues) to see if your topic has been discussed before or if it is being worked on.
+Check the [Issues](https://github.com/olets/zsh-abbr-v5-docs/issues) to learn whether your topic has been discussed before or if it is being worked on.

 Please read [CONTRIBUTING.md](CONTRIBUTING.md) before opening a pull request.